michaelPalermo/yorick/README.md

   "Alas, poor Yorick!
 I knew him, Horatio"
   Please note this is really improbable so the program tends to not end unless you force it.
 - VirtualMonkeys.java allows for users to provide input, giving them full control of the army of virtual monkeys.
-- HamletWriter.java reads the Hamlet.txt file and tries to replicate it by mashing on the keyboard. needless to say the odds of it working or *VERY* slim to none, keep both files in same folder.
+- HamletWriter.java reads the Hamlet.txt file and tries to replicate it by mashing on the keyboard. needless to say the odds of it working are *VERY* slim to none, keep both files in same folder.

 Hamlet.txt is a copy of the html version of hamlet available at http://shakespeare.mit.edu/